Tuesday, 11 November 2014

 An SSH server can authenticate clients using a variety of different methods.
 The most basic of these is password authentication, which is easy to use, but not the most secure.

 Although passwords are sent to the server in a secure manner, they are generally not complex or long enough to be resistant to repeated, persistent attackers.
 Modern processing power combined with automated scripts make brute forcing a password-protected account very possible.
-Although there are other methods of adding additional security (
+Although there are other methods of adding additional security (fail2ban, etc.), SSH keys prove to be a reliable and secure alternative.

 SSH key pairs are two cryptographically secure keys that can be used to authenticate a client to an SSH server.
 Each key pair consists of a public key and a private key.